 - Urge incontinence: involuntary urine leakage accompanied by, or immediately preceded by, urgency of micturition.
 This means a sudden and compelling desire to urinate that cannot be deferred.
 In urge incontinence there is detrusor instability or hyperreflexia leading to involuntary detrusor contraction.
 This may be idiopathic or secondary to neurological problems such as stroke, Parkinson's disease, multiple sclerosis, dementia or spinal cord injury.
 It can sometimes be caused by local irritation due to infection or bladder stones.

 - Mixed incontinence: involuntary leakage of urine associated with both urgency and exertion, effort, sneezing or coughing.

-- Overactive bladder syndrome (OAB): urgency that occurs with or without urge incontinence and usually with frequency and nocturia.
+- Overactive bladder syndrome: urgency that occurs with or without urge incontinence and usually with frequency and nocturia.
 It may be called 'OAB wet' or 'OAB dry', depending on whether or not the urgency is associated with incontinence.
 The usual cause of this problem is detrusor overactivity.
-See also the separate article Detrusor Instability and Irritable Bladder.
+See the separate Overactive Bladder article.

 - Overflow incontinence: usually due to chronic bladder outflow obstruction.
 It is often due to prostatic disease in men.
 It can lead to obstructive nephropathy due to back pressure; therefore, early assessment and intervention are required.
-See also the separate articles Acute Urinary Retention and Chronic Urinary Retention.
+See the separate Acute Urinary Retention and Chronic Urinary Retention articles.
 Overflow incontinence may also be due to a neurogenic bladder.